SciVis/scivis.github.io/README.md

 1. `bundle install` (providing a specific folder or running `bundle` with elevated priviledges both work)
 1. `bundler exec jekyll serve --conf _config.yml,_config_dev.yml`

-Note that an error might occur at the 5th step if using Ruby 3.0.
-You may have to add webrick manually, as it is no longer a bundled gem in Ruby 3.0.
-[Here's more info on the issue](https://github.com/jekyll/jekyll/issues/8523).
-Fix this by calling `bundle add webrick` after the `bundle install` step above.

 ## How to add new publications
 1. Add a new `md` file to the `_publications` folder.
 The file name must have the form *yyyy*_*firstauthor*_*secondauthor*_*workingtitle*.md
 1. The contents of the file are Markdown with a YAML header.
 The header must contain the following information.
 Almost all values, with the exception of `scivis_authors`, and `year` are strings